skogsgren2/skogsgren2.github.io/_posts/2021-02-15-in-these-moments-of-writing.md

 Among angels roaming summery avenues alone --- \
 This remains how I think when time stands still, \
 As she lowers herself down to me on the floor.

-**IV**

-The timing is either just too late; \
-In the moments before facing death \
-Or in the fumes of a leaving train; \
-Or just at the start of something new, \
-And therefore --- for too many people --- \
-Is unreal, and unworthy of the claim to a name \
-We pray to be sure, yet secretly in vain we wait

-The raven soars both in the skies above \
-The hunter that refuses to understand \
-And the politician with glassy eyes, \
-The worlds assortment of hearts go on beating \
-Through these cycles of seasons, \
-Of different temperatures and rebirths \
-Alone, together, it wont matter anyhow.

-So, where is this life that we are not living? \
-Where are the hearts that burn, burn, burn? \
-Could it be that this is not this world, \
-But the next one --- where we are not lost, but found \
-I go on in worn-out shoes, through undulating waves \
-Rushing to eroding, salty shores \
-Life is, afterall, just another story\

 ---